-For 27 years the Visual Arts Institute has provided art-making experiences in techniques and materials in a variety of disciplines to help students develop their portfolios!
+For 30 years, the Visual Arts Institute has provided art-making experiences in techniques and materials in a variety of disciplines to help students develop their portfolios!

 This four-week precollege program offers a unique opportunity for students who have completed their freshman year of high school to work with practicing artists in a variety of media at Purchase College.

-Each day, students attend master workshops and electives.
+Each day, students attend master workshops:

 - The first part of each session includes warm up exercises and demos.

 - A Studio Work Session will follow – each day will build upon the previous day’s materials and techniques to gradually explore a variety of artistic media.

 - There will be a 45-minute lunch break.

 - After lunch, participants will go their assigned elective.